blvckrvy/SA-Online-Mart/README.md

-#SA Online Mart
+Eduvos
-Eduvos ITEHA3 - ASP.NET Web App School Project
+ITEHA3 - ASP.NET Web App School Project

 1. Clone the repository or Download the ZIP file
 2. Navigate to the project directory